Despite Drop in NPLs, Banks Still Cautious about Lending - THISDAYLIVE

 Obinna Chima in Lagos and Ndubuisi Francis in Abuja

-The Central Bank of Nigeria (CBN) has revealed that the level of banking sector’s non- performing loans (NPLs) has declined from as high as 16.21 per cent from February 2018, to 14.15 per cent as of April 2018.
+The Central Bank of Nigeria (CBN) has revealed that the level of banking sector non- performing loans (NPLs) has declined from as high as 16.21 per cent it was in February 2018, to 14.15 per cent as of April 2018.

-But despite the decline in the level of NPLs, commercial banks have remained reluctant to lend to the private sector as credit to private sector (CPS) continued to shrink.
+But despite the decline in the level of NPLs in the industry, commercial banks have remained apathetic about lending to the private sector as credit to private sector (CPS) continues to shrink.

 The CBN disclosed this in the personal statement of members of its Monetary Policy Committee (MPC) at the last meeting that took place in May.

-A copy of members’ personal statement was posted on the central bank’s website yesterday.
+A copy of the members’ personal statement was posted on the central bank’s website Monday.

-He added: “CBN’s Staff report shows that the industry gross credit recorded a 3.63 per cent decrease in April 2018 and the lowest ever since January 2017 and this happened despite the reported increases in total industry deposits.
+He added: “CBN Staff report show that the industry gross credit recorded a 3.63 per cent decrease in April 2018 and the lowest total ever since January 2017 and this happened despite the reported increases in total industry deposits.

-“The earlier expectation that with economic recession over in 2017 and with recovery signs, credit to the private sector will pick up in the early parts of 2018 is yet to happen,” he said.
+“The earlier expectation that with economic recession over in 2017 and with recovery signs, credit to the private sector will pick up in the early parts of 2018 is yet to happen.”

-Asogwa said this could be achieved through targeted indirect policy instruments, which would surely be worthwhile in the immediate period and could be complemented by other short-term measures, such as the current CBN’s development financing support to few critical sectors.
+Asogwa said this could be achieved through targeted indirect policy instruments, which he said would surely be worthwhile in the immediate period and can be complemented by other short-term measures such as the current CBN development financing support to few critical sectors.

-“Simply tinkering with the monetary policy rate (MPR) at this current state of the banking sector may not simply translate into more credit for the economy unless there is a way to creatively de-risk the targeted real sectors of the economy,” he said.
+“Simply tinkering with the monetary policy rate (MPR) at this current state of the banking sector may not simply translate into more credit for the economy unless there is a way to creatively ‘de-risk’ the targeted real sectors of the economy.

 “In general, the banking system witnessed growth in aggregate deposits in the first quarter of 2018, however, there was no corresponding increase in credit.

 “This implies that more liquidity in the system may not mean more credit as is widely believed in the short term.
-The high operating expenses in the banking system need to be carefully addressed to reduce the high cost environment which in my view impacts more on lending rates than even the MPR,” he said.
+The high operating expenses in the banking system need to be carefully addressed to reduce the high cost environment which in my view impacts more on lending rates than even the MPR.”

-To the CBN Deputy Governor in charge of Financial System Stability Directorate, Aishah Ahmad, the economic recovery was yet to reflect on the financial system.
+To the CBN Deputy Governor, Financial System Stability Directorate, Aishah Ahmad, the economic recovery was yet to reflect on the financial system.

-According to her, banking sector lending rates have remained significantly high, which was an indication that the industry requires more impetus to substantially reflect the benefits of the ongoing recovery.
+According to her, banking sector lending rates has remained significantly high, which was an indication that the industry requires more impetus to substantially reflect the benefits of the ongoing recovery.

-“In addition and as a matter of urgency, prompt settlement of outstanding contractor arrears as earlier promised by the federal government will significantly moderate asset quality pressures and further improve resilience of the financial system,” she added.
+“In addition and as a matter of urgency, prompt settlement of outstanding contractor arrears as earlier promised by the federal government will significantly moderate asset quality pressures and further improve resilience of the financial system.”

 The next MPC holds on 23rd and 24th of this month.

-Meanwhile, the Director, Other Financial Institutions Supervision Department, CBN, Mrs. Tokunbo Martins, who briefed journalists in Abuja, on the NHFP yesterday, said the CBN “is underwriting part of the $300 million risk of the Housing Finance Programme.”
+Meanwhile, the Director, Other Financial Institutions Supervision Department, CBN, Mrs. Tokunbo Martins, who briefed journalists in Abuja, on the NHFP Monday, said the CBN “is underwriting part of the $300 million risk of the Housing Finance Programme”.

-Martins, who spoke on the sidelines of a conference seeking to explore solutions to mortgage financing in Nigeria, stated that the

 Martins said: “The CBN is the project implementing entity of the NHFP and the NHFP is meant to re-fund the primary and secondary markets for mortgages.
 It is a public-private partnership and we have a loan from the World Bank so the CBN itself is not putting anything in directly.”

-Also speaking, the Head, Nigeria Housing Finance Programme domiciled in CBN and head of the implementation, Adedeji Jones Adesemoye stated that “the major driver of the programme, the Nigeria Mortgage Refinancing Company (NMRC) funds (N8.2 billion and N11.1 billion) from the Nigerian capital market to refinance the mortgages that have been financed by primary mortgage institutions.”
+Also speaking, the Head, Nigeria Housing Finance Programme domiciled in CBN and head of the implementation, Adedeji Jones Adesemoye, stated: “The major driver of the programme, the Nigeria Mortgage Refinancing Company (NMRC) funds (N8.2 billion and N11.1 billion) from the Nigerian capital market to refinance the mortgages that have been financed by primary mortgage institutions.”

 According to him, a component of the mortgage package is that money will be disbursed through seven microfinance banks across the nation, this money is given to them in naira.

-Also speaking at the event, a director at NMRC, Mrs. Chii Akporji, said modern mortgage basically requires certain steps that state governments need to take in order to create the enabling environment for mortgages and housing investment to thrive.
+Also speaking at the event, a director at NMRC, Mrs Chii Akporji, said modern mortgage basically required certain steps that state governments needed to take in order to create the enabling environment for mortgages and housing investment to thrive.